rdinnager/slimr/README.md

 folder where the slim executable has been installed and set this path in the R environment accordingly.

-For example if slim R is installed at
+For example if SLiM is installed at
 `C:/Program Files/R/R-4.3.1/library/slimr` then you need to specify this
 via: